openshift/enhancements/enhancements/kubelet/user-namespaces-support.md

 ## Upgrade / Downgrade Strategy

-- To begin with, this feature will be gated by TechPreviewNoUpgrade, so it will not be able to upgrade
+This feature will be gated by TechPreviewNoUpgrade for 4.17, so it will not be able to upgrade.
+However, for GA, some considerations need to be made for Upgrade/Downgrade.

-- The behavior of the apiserver being downgraded is in part dependent on whether the feature gate `UserNamespacesPodSecurityStandards` is still enabled
-    - The `container-in-pod`, `restricted-v3` and `nonroot-v3` SCCs will still persist, but the `UserNamespaceLevel` field will be stripped without the `UserNamespacesPodSecurityStandards` field.
-      This will potentially allow someone who had access to `nonroot-v3` but not `nonroot-v2` to specify the user in the container, or `container-in-pod` generally.
-      This would be a security issue, and thus if the apiserver is downgraded, the new SCCs should be deleted as well.
-    - If `UserNamespacesPodSecurityStandards` is still enabled, then each of these SCCs will work as originally intended, with the exception that the pods will fail to create because the kernel in 4.16/1.29 does not support idmapped mounts.
-- A downgrade of the kubelet down to 1.28 should continue to work
-    - Support for idmapped mounting was added in 1.28, so pods with volumes that have the `hostUsers` field specified will fail.
-    - Since this feature is being added in 4.17, the version skew supported goes down to 4.14, meaning it must stay in TechPreview for 4.17
+Specifically, both of these relate to how a cluster would be effected by the SCCs being created on the cluster, but the feature gate not being enabled (and thus `UserNamespaceLevel` is not being enforced).

+- `restricted-v3` SCC will be allowed for all users by default.
+    - Since it is identical to `restricted-v2` with the exception of `UserNamespaceLevel`, `UserNamespaceLevel` being filtered out because an apiserver doesn't recognize it anymore
+      (because the feature is no longer enabled) will allow it to be treated just like `restricted-v2` safely.
+- `nested-container` SCC will not be enabled for users by default.
+    - However, a namespace admin may enable it for a namespace, and then the cluster admin may trigger a downgrade, which would cause the issue spelled out above, but worse.
+    - Since the SCC allows users access to `runAsUser: RunAsAny`, the `nested-container` SCC may be enabled on a namespace that gives higher privileges than anticipated without `UserNamespaceLevel: RequirePodLevel`
+    - Thus, there should be documentation about 4.18 warning admins to check whether any pods are given access to `nested-container` SCC before downgrading.
+        - A script will be provided, to comb through the pods and notify if there are pods that have the labels signifying they're using the `nested-container` SCC.
+        - If there are such pods, these pods should be audited and potentially removed before downgrading.

+Downgrade of the kubelet will be handled by the section below.

 In the future, this feature will have the TechPreviewNoUpgrade flag removed, at which point all supported Kubelets and apiservers will be aware of the feature gate and attempt to create a pod with a user namespace.
-The only special upgrade/downgrade considerations are for the SCC changes, which users will loose access to if the cluster downgrades.

 ## Version Skew Strategy

 In Kubernetes and Openshift, a version skew of n-3 between the kubelet and apiserver is supported.
 The key consideration in version skew: if the kube-apiserver believes the cluster supports user namespaces, will every supported kubelet create a pod with a user namespace?

-There is risk if this does not happen, as we intend on having the apiserver relax validation for a pod that it believes is confined by a user namespace, when in reality it is not, thus leading to security vulnerability.

-Support for user namespaces were intitally added in 1.27 without idmapped mount support.
-However, it used a different feature gate
-`UserNamespacesStatelessPodsSupport`.
-As such, 4.14 kubelet does not create an pod with a user namespace when `UserNamespacesSupport` feature is added.
-Thus, the skew from 4.17->4.14 is not supported, and the feature must stay in tech preview.

-However, note `UserNamespacesSupport` feature gate isn't the risky feature.
-Instead, `UserNamespacesPodSecurityStandards` is risky, as there the apiserver believes a pod is in a user namespace, but it is not.

-As for the future possibility of GA'ing as early as 4.18, the similar conversation happens.
-In this case, 4.15 has support for the `UserNamespacesSupport` feature gate, and kubelet will create a user namespace for the pod.
-Further, support was added in CRI-O to deny a pod that was created with ID mapped mounts, but the kernel doesn't support IDmapped mounts in 4.15/1.28.
-The kernel won't support them until 4.16 (when RHCOS is released based on RHEL 9.4).

-Thus, we are safe to GA as early as 4.18, as CRI-O will fail to create a container in 4.15 that doesn't have idmapped mount support.
-Even pods that have no volumes do need to have mounts done, and since the RHEL 9.2 kernel doesn't support the idmapped mount options, all user namespaced pods will fail on 4.15 and below.
+Unfortunately, as described in the `MinimalKubeletVersion in the apiserver` section, this cannot be relied upon because we cannot ensure the kubelet will have the feature gate enabled.
+An operative part of this feature is relaxing validation done on kube-apiservers for pods with a user namespace, but if the apiserver cannot trust the kubelet to fail to create a pod if the feature isn't enabled, it cannot trust the kubelet with relaxed validation.

+The `MinimalKubeletVersion` feature is to fix this problem.
+If all apiservers support this field upon GA, then a cluster admin can set the field and ensure their kubelets are new enough to certainly support user namespaces.
+This frees the apiserver to relax validation and GA these SCC fields.

+This feature is not required for TechPreview, but is required for GA if we do not want to wait until 1.33/4.20 to GA this feature (the point where the oldest supported kubelet has this feature in beta).

 ## Operational Aspects of API Extensions